-Long time back when I read this post at Eatwritethink I wanted to taste this kheer immediately.
+Long time back when I read an elaborate recipe of parippu pradhaman I wanted to taste this mung daal kheer immediately.

 It had everything that I love.. coconut, jaggery and a lentil base.
 But as it happens our attention span is so minuscule that it slipped off my mind completely.
 Though kept knocking at the back of my head whenever I used jaggery for other things.
 This Onam when I was chatting with Rajani, she talked of this again.
 And then it was just irresistible for me to wait.
 Read the recipe again and with some more inputs from her, I started with it right away.

 Half an hour later a superbly aromatic dessert was ready and I licked the spoon.
 It was a revelation.It is not a kheer.
 Noway related to a kheer of north India but equally great in taste and flavors.I am hooked to it.
 Made it once more after that as we both just loved it.
 My mung daal consumption has increased now.

 3/4 cup of yellow mung daal (skinned mung beans)

 a cup of water

 a carton/can of coconut milk (I used a carton of Dabur homemade coconut milk, freshly extracted coconut milk will be absolutely gorgeous)